-I added this coloring book to the packet this year.
+I added this coloring book to the packet last year.
 You can also get the Mary coloring book all on its own through this post.

 The coloring book has a cover that can be colored in and then half-sized pages featuring six pictures of Mary that can be colored in with the Marian feast days listed for each, which happen throughout the year.

 This coloring book is in the same style as the books in the whole year set.
 So, if you like it, you might want to pick up the other 12 coloring books just like it and use one each month with your kids.